TYPO3-Documentation/T3DocTeam/Documentation/Drafts/ContributionGuideCore/HowToWriteAGoodBugReport.rst

 * Additional information such as log entries, exception dumps, screenshots or videos of reproducing the problem

 In general: Keep it as short as possible.
-Use formatting to seperate the sections.
+Use formatting to separate the sections.
 For example is one part is a bug report but another part is a suggested solution, use headings for this.

-Make it as easy as possible for someone glancing through your bug report.
+Make it as easy as possible for someone glancing through your bug report to grasp the problem in a short amount of time.